-DVT does not have a dedicated ARFF station; however, emergency vehicles and other airport vehicles should be able to conduct their business using designated haul routes and perimeter service roads as shown in the initial phasing drawings in Appendix A.
+DVT does not have a dedicated ARFF station; however, emergency vehicles and other airport vehicles should be able to conduct their business using designated haul routes and perimeter service roads as shown in the phasing exhibits in Appendix A.

 The maintenance of essential utilities shall be conducted by the Contractor.
-Improvements to electrical utilities and storm drain utilities will be incorporated into the project construction as indicated in the initial phasing drawings in Appendix A. Any temporary changes to air traffic control procedures will need to be coordinated between the tower and DVT Operations through the issuance of NOTAMs as discussed in Section 9 of this CSPP.
+Improvements to electrical utilities will be incorporated into the project construction as indicated in the phasing exhibits in Appendix A.

+Any temporary changes to air traffic control procedures will need to be coordinated between the tower and DVT Operations through the issuance of NOTAMs as discussed in Section 9 of this CSPP.